tranSMART-Foundation/transmart/updatedb/README.md

 files that run on oracle, ane the folder common for files that do not depend on the type of database being upgraded.

 NOTE: in all cases the upgrade is for one version step only.
-That is, for example, the folder labeled release-16.1 is for an upgrade from 1.2.4 to 16.1, a folder labeled release-16.2 is be for the upgrade from 16.1 to 16.2, and so on.
+That is, for example, the folder labeled release-16.1 is for an upgrade from 1.2.4 to 16.1, a folder labeled release-16.2 is for the upgrade from 16.1 to 16.2, and so on.